-3.4.5.4 Provo City will continue to work within existing Neighborhood Plans while providing information to neighborhoods and about opportunities for development barriers to business/residential entry or any other issues that could potentially impact both the short and long-term health of the neighborhood; and
+3.4.5.4 Provo City will continue to work within existing Neighborhood Plans while providing information to neighborhoods and about opportunities for development barriers to business/residential entry or any other issues that could potentially impact both the short and long-term health of the neighborhood;

 3.4.5.5 Provo City will seek cooperation with local businesses and non-profit organizations to provide critical assistance to poor and transient populations in our community to balance community health, employment, housing and safety issues.

+3.4.5.6 Provo City will set aside a reasonable and effective minimum (15%?) of any new commercial or residential development for affordable housing units or redevelopment in the City (inclusionary zoning);

+3.4.5.7 Require moderate and high density housing developments to be attractive, functional, desirable, and connected.

 Goal 3.4.6 Conduct a comprehensive city-wide housing audit, including an analysis of housing available for very-low income residents, for both student and non-student populations.

+Goal 3.4.7 Encourage energy efficiency and use of clean and renewable energy in the housing inventory of Provo and increase the environmental health of neighborhoods.

+3.4.7.1 Identify standards in the state code that the City is willing to adopt;

+3.4.7.2 Train a city employee to assess and certify new construction projects according to

+those standards;

+3.4.7.3 Encourage homes for sale to list their energy ratings to empower buyers to make

+wiser choices and to incentivize higher standards of energy efficiency throughout

+the City.

+3.4.7.4 Encourage new construction that meets standards for low-impact construction

+materials, energy-efficiency, and use of clean and renewable energy that are

+consistent with state code;

+3.4.7.5 Promote more walkability and access to mass transit by identifying areas that are

+best suited for mixed and higher density housing;

+3.4.7.6 Collaborate with other city agencies to ensure neighborhood connectivity and

+access to trails, parks, and open space.